pettsol/CryptoToolbox/BlockCiphers/AES/AES_x86/AES_CFB_Carry-Over/readme.txt

 against the CFB mode with a predictable
 IV is known.

-THIS VARIANT IS DESIGNED FOR ARM-DEVICES.
+THIS VARIANT IS DESIGNED FOR x86-DEVICES.
 COMPILE
-WITH -D ARM_INTRINSICS SET.
+WITH -D x86_INTRINSICS SET.
 If not, the cipher reverts to a table-driven variant.

 Compilation: